Sentdex/GANTheftAuto/readme.md

 GANTheftAuto output on the left, upscaled 4x for better visibility, and upsampled output (by a separate model)

+# React Front End
+This [React App](https://github.com/supremepokebotking/GANTheftAutoViewerReact) works along with the inference_flask.py flask server.
+You can deploy your own server and use the React App as the front end.

 # Playable demo